PHP Logging & PHP Syslog Management

 4. Verify Events

-Search Loggly for this event over the past hour.
-It may take a few minutes to index the event.
+Search Loggly for this event.
 If it doesn’t work, see the troubleshooting section below.

 Click on one of the logs to show a list of php log fields (see screenshot below).
 If you don’t see them, please check that you are using one of our automatically parsed formats.